isislovecruft/patternsinthevoid/content/hacking/replacing-a-thinkpad-bootflash-chip.md

 ### How do I find the correct chip to pull?

-In a Thinkpad X60, the bootflash chip, also called a Firmware Hub (FWH) is an SPI chip located on the mainboard, on an LPC bus connected to the southbridge.
-It should be labelled something like `MX25L1605D`, and it's directly adjacent to some Lenovo chip called a U72 PMH-7, the latter of which is an embedded ASIC power management controller, the largest chip in the area and not important for our purposes, however useful for locating the bootflash chip.
+In a Thinkpad X60, the bootflash chip, <strike>also called a Firmware Hub (FWH),</strike> is an SPI chip located on the mainboard, on an LPC bus connected to the southbridge.
+It should be labelled something like `MX25L1605D`, and it's directly adjacent to some Lenovo chip called a
+<strike>U72</strike> PMH-7, the latter of which is an embedded ASIC power
+management controller, the largest chip in the area and not important for our purposes, however useful for locating the bootflash chip.
 Both are near the two adjacent USB hubs:

 ![x60-bootflash-location](|filename|../images/2013/12/x60-bootflash-location-small.jpg)